 The first Japanese minnow lure I ever got was a Daiwa Silver Creek Minnow.
 I thought it was a wonderful lure, and I caught a quite a few fish with it.
 Initially, I was reluctant to import it, thinking it might be too expensive to sell well.
 After all, lots of other minnow lures are available here in the US for lower prices.

 Three things together overcame my resistance.
 First and foremost, it really is a very good lure.
 Second, from the very beginning, customers asked me if I would import Japanese lures, and the ones I did import sold well.
-Third, all the JDM rods, reels, lines, etc. are more expensive that what you can find at the big box stores, yet people who appreciate high quality gear have been quite willing pay higher prices to get the higher quality.
+Third, all the JDM rods, reels, lines, etc. are more expensive that what you can find at the big box stores, yet people who appreciate high quality gear have been quite willing to pay higher prices to get the higher quality.

-Finesse-Fishing with a single barbless hook taped to the box.
+As with nearly all lures designed for stream fishing, the Daiwa Silver Creek Minnow comes from the factory with a pair of treble hooks.
+I would replace the trebles with single hooks!
 That stems from my gut reaction to catching the rainbow shown above.
 Somehow, it managed to get two points from each of the two factory trebles firmly embedded in it's mouth.
-It was not at all easy to remove them and although I released the fish, I am not sure it survived the ordeal.
+It was not at all easy to remove four barbed hook points!
+I released the fish, but I am not sure it survived the ordeal.

 I have fished the Dawa Silver Creek Minnow lures after replacing both trebles with single hooks, and also after removing the front treble and replacing the rear one with a single hook.
 Personally, I prefer just one hook in the rear.
 Although I have caught fish that were hooked on the front hook, nearly all of the fish I have caught with this and other minnow lures were hooked on the rear hook.